-If you have been using the same furnace for years, it is possible you are detecting odd smells coming from your system.
+If you have been using the same furnace for years, you may be detecting odd smells coming from your system.
 However, some furnace smells are fairly normal, while others indicate you could have a serious problem on your hands.
-If you have ever asked yourself, “why is that smell coming from my furnace”, keep reading for the answers you need, and remember that for all your furnace repair and replacement needs, you can always count on our experts at Golden Rule Plumbing, Heating & Cooling.
+If you have ever asked yourself, “why is that smell coming from my furnace”, keep reading for the answers you need, and remember that for all your furnace repair and replacement needs, you can always count on our experts at Golden Rule.

 Top 5 Furnace Smells